darth-c0d3r/neural-question-generation/README.md

 # Introduction

 [HuggingFace](https://huggingface.co/) is one of the most useful libraries for a NLP researcher / developer as it provides numerous pre-trained models, datasets, and tons of utility functions for NLP.
 In this repository, I'm trying to setup a complete pipeline for a Machine Learning project and the task I've chosen for the setup is Question Generation for Paragraphs.
-This is a seq2seq task for which I intend to fine-tune pre-trained encoder-decoder Transformer models for Extractive Summarization like BART / Pegasus.
+This is a seq2seq task for which I intend to fine-tune a pre-trained encoder-decoder Transformer model for Extractive Summarization like BART / Pegasus.

 # Features / Goals